StellarJockey/R1Delta-Mods/Aphelions.Frontier_Overhaul/README.md

 How do the NPC Pilots work?
 -
 * Currently, they are just re-skinned grunts.
 They have maxed accuracy, increased movement speed, and can use any Pilot primary.
 They have a chance to spawn along grunts in drop pods (à la Battle of Demeter).
 Since they're just grunt model-swaps, they will only grant 1 point when killed in Attrition.
 They have the same health as a human player (200) but are nowhere near as intelligent.
 * There is also a rare chance for npc "Ghost Pilots" to spawn that function the same way as sniper spectres.
-Only difference is that they're even less common and will have the burn card version of any primary, not just snipers.
+Only difference is that they're even less common and will have suppressed versions of any primary, not just snipers.
 * Grunts also only have male voice lines, so only male Pilot models are used.
 I'm hoping to *eventually* get some to spawn in the dropship with you for the intro.
 Wall-running seems to be near-impossible to implement… at the present moment, anyways.